A May-type spectral sequence for higher topological Hochschild homology: Conventions and running assumptions.

-\item{} In particular, if $f$ is already a cofibration, the pushout map $Y \rightarrow Y\coprod_X 0$ is a homotopy cofiber of $f$. \end{enumerate} \end{runningassumption} \begin{runningassumption} In addition to Running Assumption \ref{ra:1}, we assume our model category $\mathcal{C}$ satisfies the following condition: a map $X_{\bullet}\rightarrow Y_{\bullet}$ in the category of simplicial objects in $\mathcal{C}$ is a Reedy cofibration between Reedy cofibrant objects whenever the following all hold: \begin{enumerate} \item{} Each object $X_n$ and $Y_n$ of $\mathcal{C}$ is cofibrant. \item{} Each degeneracy map $s_i:X_n\rightarrow X_{n+1}$ and $s_i:Y_n\rightarrow Y_{n+1}$ is a cofibration in $\mathcal{C}$ \item{} Each map $X_n \rightarrow Y_n$ is a cofibration in $\mathcal{C}$. \end{enumerate} A consequence of this assumption is that the geometric realization of a map of simplicial objects in $\mathcal{C}$ satisfying Item \ref{it1}, Item \ref{it2}, and Item \ref{it3} is a cofibration. \end{runningassumption} The main motivating example of such a category $\mathcal{C}$ satisfying Running Assumption \ref{ra:1} is the category of symmetric spectra in a pointed simplicial model category $\mathcal{D}$, denoted $Sp_{\mathcal{D}}$, as in ~\cite{schwedebook}.
-In the case when $\mathcal{C}$ is the category $Sp_{\mathcal{D}}$, then $\Comm(\mathcal{C})$ is the category of commutative ring spectra and it is known to be equivalent to the category of $E_{\infty}$-ring spectra.
+\begin{runningassumption} In addition to Running Assumption \ref{ra:1}, we assume our model category $\mathcal{C}$ satisfies the following condition: a map $X_{\bullet}\rightarrow Y_{\bullet}$ in the category of simplicial objects in $\mathcal{C}$ is a Reedy cofibration between Reedy cofibrant objects whenever the following all hold: \begin{enumerate} \item{} The object $X_n$ in $\mathcal{C}$ is cofibrant for each $n$. \item{} Each degeneracy map $s_i\co X_n\rightarrow X_{n+1}$ and $s_i\co Y_n\rightarrow Y_{n+1}$ is a level-wise cofibration in $\mathcal{C}$. \item{} Each induced map $X_n \rightarrow Y_n$ is a cofibration in $\mathcal{C}$. \end{enumerate} A consequence of this assumption is that the geometric realization of a map of simplicial objects in $\mathcal{C}$ satisfying Item \eqref{it1}, Item \eqref{it2}, and Item \eqref{it3} is a cofibration. \end{runningassumption} The main motivating example of a category $\mathcal{C}$ satisfying Running Assumption \ref{ra:1} is the category of symmetric spectra in pointed simplicial sets $\sSet_*$, denoted $\Sp_{\sSet_*}$, equipped with the positive flat stable model structure.
+In this case, then $\Comm(\mathcal{C})$ is the category of commutative ring spectra and it is known to be equivalent to the category of $E_{\infty}$-ring spectra, see Corollary 4.8 in \cite{MR3666740}.
 The existence of the desired model structure on $\Comm(\mathcal{C})$ is proven in Theorem 4.1 of \cite{MR1734325}.
-We ask that $\mathcal{D}$ admits the mixed $\Sigma$-equivariant model structure of ~\cite[Thm.
-3.8]{schwedebook}, so that $Sp_{\mathcal{D}}$ may be equipped with the stable positive flat model structure.
-The fact that the forgetful functor $\Comm(\mathcal{C})\rightarrow\mathcal{C}$ commutes with geometric realization in the stable positive flat model structure on $\mathcal{C}$ is a consequence of ~\cite[Thm.
+The fact that the forgetful functor $\Comm(\mathcal{C})\rightarrow\mathcal{C}$ commutes with geometric realization in the positive flat stable model structure on $\mathcal{C}$ is a consequence of~\cite[Thm.
 1.6]{MR2580430}.
+The fact that there exists a model structure on $\Comm(\mathcal{C})$ created by the forgetful functor and that the forgetful functor preserves cofibrations with cofibrant source is a consequence of Theorem 5.7 in \cite{MR3666740}.
+The category $\Sp_{\sSet_*}$ with the positive flat stable model structure satisfies Running Assumption \ref{ra:2}, as the authors prove in \cite{161106215}.
+To see that the level-wise cofibrations in symmetric spectra of pointed simplicial sets are retractile, note that the level-wise cofibrations are simply the levelwise cofibrations of pointed simplicial sets, hence levelwise monomorphisms of pointed simplicial sets, and monomorphisms are retractile in any category.
+If $f:A\rightarrow B$ is a flat cofibration in symmetric spectra then the pushout product $f\square -$ preserves level-wise cofibrations, so in particular all flat cofibrations are level-wise cofibrations and for any flat cofibrant object $X$, the functor $X\wedge -$ preserves level-wise cofibrations (by Proposition 2.8 of~\cite{schwedebook}, for example).